What Makes Technology so Addictive?

 Why it’s Addicting

 It’s no wonder parents worry that their kids are getting addicted to technology.
-I’ve asked myself “What IS so addictive about checking email, tweets, or text messages?” and you probably have, too.
+I’ve asked myself “What IS so addictive about checking email, tweets, or text messages?” and you probably have, too, and it better to learn more about addiction recovery in Sacramento, who know that disease.

 One reason that behavioral psychologists offer is that it relates to “operant conditioning.”
 This theory is based on the premise that behavior is shaped by its consequences.
 Here’s how one can get hooked: